The vocabulary of agentic marketing, defined.

 Consent mode (v2)

-Google consent mode is the API that tells Google tags what a visitor consented to; v2 added the ad_user_data and ad_personalization signals required for EEA measurement since March 2024.
+Consent mode is the API that tells Google tags what a visitor consented to.
+Version 2 added two signals, required for EEA ads measurement since March 2024.

 Conversions API (CAPI)